What motivates you? Family? Wealth? Prominence in your community?

 This summer I saved enough money to have a bathroom finished.
 Today, the sink, the light fixture and medicine cabinet will be installed.

-I’ve spent the last two nights here, and I can say I’ve slept better those two nights than I have in a very long time.
+I’ve spent the last two nights here, and I can say I’ve slept better those two nights dogs in purple roomthan I have in a very long time.
 My dogs seem to like it.

 So, what is my next goal?